phac-nml/arboratornf/README.md

 - `--ar_config`: The Arborator-specific config file for specifying the operations used when summarizing metadata and how such metadata should be displayed in the output.
 - `--ar_thresholds`: The clustering thresholds used by Arborator.
 These thresholds must be provided as a list of integers (default: 100,50,25,20,15,10,5,0).
+- `tree_distances`: Instructs genomic address service to interpret distance matrices distances as either cophenetic (the distance at which two clusters or leaves cluster together) or patristic (the sum of branch lengths between clusters or leaves).

 ### LOCIDEX